stappersg/vBook/src/advanced/eam/spf.md

 ## DNS records

-An SPF record is a TXT record type.
+A SPF record is a TXT record type.
 There should be only one SPF record per domain.
 If you have multiple DNS SPF records, email carriers won't know which one to use, which could cause authentication issues.

 Here is a basic SPF record example.
 Please refer to RFC 7208 for further details.